 The highest summits of the Western Bieszczady rise in the southeast corner of Poland.

 There are several mountain ridges in the Polish part of the range:

-- The main ridge - both an international border and a water divide - whose highest summit is named Wielka Rawka (1304m)
+- The main ridge - both an international border and an important water divide trending WNW-ESE whose highest summit is Wielka Rawka (1304 m)

-- Wysoki Dział in the west, east of the Osława River ridge (Wołosań, 1071m) - few human visitors, vast forest, good chance of seeing the big Carpathian mammals, such as the bear and the wisent
+- Wysoki Dział in the west (Wołosań at 1071 m), east of the Osława River: few human visitors, vast forest, good chance of seeing the big Carpathian mammals, such as the bear and the wisent

-- Otryt (Trochaniec, 939m), on the north side of the San River just above Solina Dam (the ridge of Otryt can be classified as part of the Sanok-Turka Mountains, which form the foothills of the Western Bieszczady)
+- Otryt (Trochaniec, 939 m), on the north side of the San River just above Solina Dam.
+The ridge of Otryt is sometimes classified as part of the Sanok-Turka Mountains

-The Ukrainian corner of the Western Bieszczady between the Slovak and Polish borders, south of the main ridge, is called Skhidni Beskydy or Stuzhitski Beshchady.
-Their southern boundary is formed of uppermost course of the Uzh river, whose spring can be found near Uzhotska pass.
-Stuzhytsia primeval beech-fir forest – a UNESCO’s World Natural Heritage is the main landmark for the lovers of wilderness.
-The border massif of Stynka is the place, where the largest meteor in Europe had fallen in 1866.
+The Ukrainian corner of the Western Bieszczady between the Slovak and Polish borders, south of the main ridge, is called Stuzhitski Beschady.
+Its southern boundary is formed of the uppermost course of the Uzh River.
+Wilderness lovers will head for Stuzhytsia primeval beech-fir forest – a UNESCO World Natural Heritage Site.
+Those who are keen on cultural sites will be pleased to see the wooden church in Uzhok - part of UNESCO World Cultural Heritage named Wooden Tserkvas of the Carpathian Region in Poland and Ukraine.
+Besides, some may feel like visiting the frontier massif of Stynka, where the largest meteorite in Europe, Knyahynskyi fell in 1866.